Study Topic Bible generated review Bovine Gastrointestinal and preventive medicine Generated study guideClinical review note

 Dehydration in neonates changes treatment urgency and expected prognosis quickly.

-Cold extremities, weak pulses, and delayed capillary refill support urgent systemic concern.
+Cold extremities, weak pulses, recumbency, dullness, and delayed refill support urgent systemic concern.

 Body temperature